sikozonpc/Algorithms/README.md

 -   Contains **head, tail and length propety** .
 -   Doesnt not keep track of each item, but only head and tail.
 -   Consists of **Nodes** and each one has a **value** and a **pointer** to another node or null
+-   O(1) best case for inserting, add, remove.
+-   O(n) for searching and access.
+-   Not the best data structure for searching.

 ![](https://codeforwin.org/wp-content/uploads/2015/09/Singly-linked-list.png)